Catholic Sport Camp FAQs

 How long should I expect my child at camp each day?

-Camp will start with Mass at 7:45AM.
-We ask that you arrive at least 10 minutes before the start of Mass while also leaving time to drop-off your child’s equipment at the Darien Sportsplex prior to Mass.
+Camps will usually start with Mass at 8:00AM.
+We ask that you arrive at least 10 minutes before the start of Mass while also leaving time to drop-off your child’s equipment at the venue prior to Mass.
 Parents are encouraged to attend Mass with their child.

-Camp will end between 4PM and 5:30PM depending on the age of your child.
+Camp will end between 4PM and 5:30PM depending on the camp and age of your child.

 Is full equipment required?